Mastering MySQL Indexing for Faster Query Performance

 How Indexes Work

-MySQL typically uses B-tree data structures for its indexes.
-A B-tree is a balanced tree structure that keeps data sorted and allows for efficient searching, insertion, and deletion.
-When you create an index on one or more columns, MySQL builds this B-tree structure where:
+MySQL commonly uses B-tree indexes for normal InnoDB indexes.
+A B-tree keeps keys in sorted order, which is why it works well for equality lookups, ranges, ordered scans, and many joins.
+When you create an index on one or more columns, MySQL builds a structure where:

 Types of MySQL Indexes